HadrienNU/LangevinIntegrators.jl/README.md

   ## Extra initial conditions

-  Generator of initial conditions are in generate_init_cond.jl, they can be added to get_init_conditions function for automatic conversion betweenn Dict value and struct
+  Generator of initial conditions are in generate_init_cond.jl, they can be added to get_init_conditions function for automatic conversion between Dict value and struct

   ## Extra potentials